top of page

 What we aim to achieve

-* Improve menstrual wellbeing for students with additional needs
+Improve menstrual wellbeing for pupils with additional needs

-* Co-create practical, context-specific solutions with schools, families and pupils
+Co-create practical, context-specific solutions with pupils, families and schools

 Our approach: Appreciative Inquiry